eliasson/markuseliasson.se/content/article/a-test-data-builder.md

 its album reference also exists.

 Now, think about your own system.
 I am pretty confident that your entities are a lot more complex than the example above.
-If this was not an example made to be simple, the maybe the `Album` would require us to add information about the label.
+If this was not an example made to be simple, then maybe the `Album` would require us to add information about the label.
 The tracks to include details about composers, etc.

 Take this mental image of a complex domain and then how it would look having to be setup in thousands{{< note 4 >}}